 Usersnap

-Usersnap is a customer feedback software that can help companies learn to listen to, learn, and evaluate the voice of the customer.
-Not only does it help you create quantitative and qualitative surveys, but it also provides on-pages feedback and error-reporting buttons.
-Try listening with Usersnap and sign up for a free trial.
+Usersnap is customer feedback software that can help companies learn to listen to, learn from, and evaluate the customer’s voice.
+It not only helps you create quantitative and qualitative surveys but also provides on-page feedback and error-reporting button, feedback form etc. Try listening with Usersnap and sign up for a free trial.

 Typeform